twadada/Machine-Translation/README.md

 An attention-based neural machine translation model.[Luong et al., 2015]

 ## About
 This software is a python3 implementation of attention-based neural machine translation (NMT) model proposed by [Luong et al., 2015].
+More specifically, it uses bidirectional LSTMs as an encoder and a single LSTM as a decoder.
+For the attention mechanism, we use general attention.
 As a neural network toolkit, it uses Chainer.
-For the attention mechanism, we use general attention.

 ## Requirement